We Handle Car Crashes Involving Drunk Or Drugged Drivers

 - Loss of household tasks the deceased performed, such as child care, vehicle and property maintenance, bookkeeping, etc.

-Fortunately, you don't have to deal with the insurance company yourself.
+Fortunately, you don’t have to deal with the insurance company yourself.
 You have the right to pass on all contact with the insurance company to your attorney.
-That way, you won't be vulnerable to their tricks.
+That way, you won’t be vulnerable to its tricks.

 When your life has been devastated by the actions of an intoxicated driver, you and your family deserve to have the best representation available to ensure a successful claim.
-Let the exceptional Washington drunk driving accident attorneys at Pendergast Law, hold the at-fault driver accountable for your losses.
-We will not rest until you get the full and fair compensation you need and deserve for your recovery.
+Let the exceptional Washington drunk driving accident attorneys at Pendergast Law hold the at-fault driver accountable for your losses.
+We will not rest until you get the full and fair compensation that you need and deserve for your recovery.